The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Exploratory Analysis

 \subsection{Activity distribution}

-A common aspect of social media platforms is high inequality, where few drivers (authors, chats) are responsible for most of the content/attention.
-In Fig.~\ref{fig:distributions} we show this to be true in the \textit{Schwurbelarchiv} as well.
-The probability distributions of messages and unique authors per chat (Fig.~\ref{fig:distributions}A) have very wide ranges, with the largest chats having on the order of $10^4$ authors and $10^6$ messages.
-At the same time, most chats have less than $10$ messages and authors.
-Due to the uncertainty around the dataset sampling scheme, we refrain from e.g. fitting power-law distributions as the sampling can heavily bias both measured exponents and model selection of the best-fitted distribution (power-law vs lognormal).
-Regardless, the distributions are clearly heavy-tailed.
+A common aspect of social media platforms is high activity concentration, where few drivers (authors, chats) are responsible for most of the content/attention~\cite{orellana-rodriguez_attention_2018}.
+The \textit{Schwurbelarchiv} is no different.
+Grouping the messages by unique authors and chats (Fig.~\ref{fig:dataset_statistics}C), we see that the top 10\% of chats aggregate 73.3\% of all messages and the top 10\% authors contribute 94.6\% of all messages.
+This is reflected in the very high Gini indexes of \mbox{G=0.83} (chats) and \mbox{G=0.95} (authors).
+For comparison, Gini coefficients reported for attention metrics on Twitter are in a similar range with G=0.94 for followers and G=0.90 for retweets~\cite{zhu_attention_2016}.
+It is, however, important to mention that these measure different quantities than posting activity per chat and are therefore not directly comparable.
+For Telegram and other messaging platforms, comparable activity concentration metrics are, to our knowledge, not available in the published literature.

-Grouping the messages by unique authors and chats (Fig.~\ref{fig:distributions}B), we see that $80\%$ of all messages belong to the top $12.1\%$ and $3.1\%$ of chats and authors, respectively.
-This is reflected in the very high Gini indexes of $G=0.85$ (chats) and $G=0.94$ (authors).
-This high level of concentration is comparable with what is observed in other social media platforms~\cite{orellana-rodriguez_attention_2018, zhu_attention_2016}.
+The probability distributions of messages and unique authors per chat (Fig.~\ref{fig:dataset_statistics}D) have very wide ranges, with the largest chats having on the order of $10^4$ authors and $10^6$ messages.
+Due to the uncertainty around the dataset sampling scheme, we refrain from e.g. fitting power-law distributions as the sampling can heavily bias both measured exponents and model selection of the best-fitted distribution (e.g. power-law vs. lognormal).
+Regardless, the distributions demonstrate fat or heavy tails.